Windows 7 Bug Prevents Users from Shutting Down or Rebooting Computers

 What Not to Do

 Do not hard power off a computer by just holding down the power button.
 While your hardware should not suffer any damage from a forced shutdown, your data might.
 Not shutting down when you have unsaved work is a good idea.
-Beyond that, there is always a forced power off can cause cause data corruption especially if you just pull the power plug as some users are suggesting online.
+Beyond that, there is always a chance a forced power off can cause data corruption especially if you just pull the power plug as some users are suggesting online.
 While unlikely, it can be a major inconvenience if data loss or drives turning RAW and losing their formatting does happen, and the risk serves as a reminder of the importance of backing up your data regularly.
 If you need Microsoft Windows data recovery I offer that service.